SkaySoul/LoginScreenEmulator/README.md

 # LoginScreenEmulator
-Simple Login Screen For Desktop Application
+Simple Login Screen For Desktop Application with included databese connection.
+Created using JavaFX and JavaFXBuilder 2.0
-Included connection with Database